This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Below are a couple of screenshots of Clarins store locator showing results in mainland China and their Chinese website:

-Although Clarins may not be conducting these animal tests themselves, they knowingly allow Chinese authorities to test their products on animals to sell in China.
+Although Clarins may not be conducting these animal tests themselves, they knowingly allow Chinese authorities to test their products on animals in order to sell in China.

 For those reasons, we would not consider Clarins to be cruelty-free by our standards.

-Many truly cruelty-free brands have chosen not to sell their products in China because of its animal testing laws.
+Many truly cruelty-free brands have chosen not to sell their products in China under conditions where animal tests may be required.
 Unfortunately, Clarins refuses to do the same and therefore cannot be considered cruelty-free.

 See below for our complete cruelty-free checklist.
 Since Clarins already does not meet the last two, we cannot classify the brand as being cruelty-free.